cisagov/ScubaGear/baselines/aad.md

 - Hybrid Identity Administrator
 - Application Administrator
 - Cloud Application Administrator

 Throughout this document, this list of highly privileged roles is referenced in numerous baseline policies.
 Agencies should consider this list a foundational reference and apply respective baseline policies to additional Azure AD roles as necessary.

 ## Conditional Access Policies

 Numerous policies in this baseline rely on Azure AD Conditional Access.
 Conditional Access is a feature that allows administrators to limit access to resources using conditions such as user or group membership, device, IP location, and real-time risk detection.
 This section provides guidance and tools when implementing baseline policies which rely on Azure AD Conditional Access.

-As described in Microsoft’s literature related to conditional access policies, CISA recommends initially setting a policy to **Report-only** when it is created and then performing thorough hands-on testing to ensure that there are no unintended consequences before toggling the policy from **Report-only** to **On**.
+As described in Microsoft’s literature related to conditional access policies, CISA recommends initially setting a policy to **Report-only** when it is created and then performing thorough hands-on testing to help prevent unintended consequences before toggling the policy from **Report-only** to **On**.
 The policy will only be enforced when it is set to **On**.
 One tool that can assist with running test simulations is the [What If tool](https://learn.microsoft.com/en-us/entra/identity/conditional-access/what-if-tool).
 Microsoft also describes [Conditional Access insights and reporting](https://learn.microsoft.com/en-us/entra/identity/conditional-access/howto-conditional-access-insights-reporting) that can assist with testing.

 # Baseline Policies